-CRF50 Vs. PW50 – Best Kids Dirt Bike?
+CRF50 Vs PW50 – Best Kids Dirt Bike?

-Buying a dirt bike for your kid can be one of the best feelings for both your kid, as well as yourself.
+Buying a dirt bike for your kid can be one of the best feelings for both your child, as well as yourself.
 Choosing the right one can be a hard decision, but either bike can fit the bill.
 There’s a few major differences between the Honda CRF50F/XR50R (Same bike, just different body style), and the Yamaha PW50, so lets see what each of them have to offer.

 For both being 50cc, the engine’s are quite a bit different.
 The Honda has an air-cooled four-stroke with a three speed semi-automatic transmission, while the Yamaha has a two-stroke, oil-injected engine with a centrifugal-clutch.
 They are both pretty much bullet-proof as long as you regularly change the oil and keep the air filter clean.